yashg41/deep-learning/README.md

 # deep-learning

-some of my deep learning projects i have done in order to better understand various concepts and working of models and get a intuition to how to manage data and work with it]
+some of my deep learning and machine learning projects i have done in order to better understand various concepts and working of models and get a intuition to how to manage data and work with it.